makinacorpus/vms/README.rst

 Starting the VM is simple::

-  vagrant up
+  ./manage.sh up

 connecting to the VM in ssh with the ``vagrant`` user (sudoer) is::

-  vagrant ssh
+  ./manage.sh down

 Stoping the VM can be done like that::

-  vagrant halt # classical
+  ./manage.sh down # classical
-  vagrant -f halt # try to enforce it vagrant suspend # faster on up, but requires disk space to store current state
+  ./manage.sh  suspend # faster on up, but requires disk space to store current state

 Reloading the vm is::

-  vagrant reload # with sometimes tiemout problems on stop, redo-it.
+  ./manage.sh reload # with sometimes tiemout problems on stop, redo-it.

 To remove an outdated or broken VM::

-  vagrant destroy
+  ./manage.sh destroy

 Note that all the files mounted on the ``/srv`` vm directory are in fact stored on the base directory of this project and will not be removed after a vagrant destroy. so you can easily destroy a VM without loosing really important files.
 Then redo a ``vagrant up`` to rebuild a new VM with all needed dependencies.